-Remove the hex nut from the caliper brake bolt on the rear of the fork, and slide the brake assembly onto the fork making sure the attachment holes and the fender bracket holes line up.
-Reattach the caliper brake making sure that the brake arms are on each side of the fender.
+Remove the hex nut from the caliper brake bolt on the rear of the fork, and slide the brake assembly onto the front of the fork making sure the attachment holes and the fender bracket holes line up.
+Reattach the caliper brake making sure that the brake arms are on each side of the fender in line with the rim when the lever is squeezed.
 Tighten the caliper brake bolt securely.